anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Embeds a remotely hosted content.
-Maintainers can edit a tiny portion of your blog externally, without having ANY access to your website.
+Maintainers can edit a tiny piece of your blog text externally, without having ANY access to your website.

 == Description ==

-Brings third party hosted contents within WordPress blog texts.
-It logically empowers you to allow other users to externally edit a particular section of your blogs, without giving them any access to your WordPress system.
+It imports third party hosted contents within WordPress blog texts.
+You define from which url/resource to fetch the content.
+The source may be editable by anyone else whom you trust.
+Thus, it logically empowers you to allow other users to externally edit a particular section of your blogs.
+And, you do not have to give them any access to your website.

-After installation, it allows you to use shortcode tag [third] with few parameters.
+After installation, use shortcode tag `[third]` with few parameters as:

 Example: